xiaobai-sky/claude-hackathon-architecture-book/ZhuTu_ZhuJi_Architecture.md

 └─────────────────────────────────────────────────────────────┘
 ```

 The contract between layers is strict and one-directional: ZhuTu's signed output is ZhuJi's only source of truth.
-The execution layer never rewrites the planning layer's conclusions — it can only escalate architectural crises back to the human.
+The execution layer never rewrites the planning layer's conclusions — it can only escalate genuine architectural crises back to the human.

 ---

-## 3. Design History: Four Generations
+## 3. Design History: Five Generations

 This system did not arrive at its current form by design.
 It arrived by repeatedly building something, finding what was wrong with it, and being willing to discard the parts that did not survive contact with reality.
 The evolution is part of the argument.